tommoor/electron-lets-move/README.md

 with the application.

-`moveToApplications` returns a promise that will resolve when the application is in the correct location or an error occurred.
+`moveToApplications` returns a promise that will resolve when the application is in the correct location, the user asked not to move or an error occurred.
 You can also provide an optional node-style callback as the only parameter.

 ### ES5